ppy/osu-performance/README.md

 Configuration options beyond these parameters, such as the MySQL server configuration, can be adjusted in _Bin/Data/Config.cfg_.

+## Sample Data

+Database dumps with sample data can be found at https://data.ppy.sh.
+This data includes the top 10,000 users along with a random 10,000 user sample across all users, along with all required auxiliary tables to test this system.
+Please note that this data is released for development purposes only (full licence details [availble here](https://data.ppy.sh/LICENCE.txt)).

+You can import these dumps to mysql (after first extracting them) by running `cat *.sql | mysql`.
+Note that all existing data in tables will be dropped and replaced.

 ## Licence

 osu-performance is licensed under AGPL version 3 or later.
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) if you want to use any code, design or artwork from this project, attribute it and make your project open source under the same licence.